VYalla/-NCHS_MobileAppDev/README.md

 ## Security

 @NCHS supports both a student view and a staff view mode, each with its own separate application.
 The staff view's TestFlight public link is not publicly displayed due to  the administrative abilities that come with it.
 In the "Updates" page, students will have the option of requesting an update, which will be received by other users.
 As a precautionary measure against spamming and inappropriate content, staff users will have the ability to confirm or deny student updates before they are published to other student users.
 This ability is enabled through the backend firebase powering the app.
+Additionally, only staff users may publish announcements to the homepage.

 ## App Pages (High Level)